On modules over the mod 2 Steenrod algebra and hit problems: Statement of results

 \item[(ii)] The monomials in a given degree are lexicographically ordered first by weight vectors and then by exponent vectors.
 This leads to the concept of \textit{admissible monomial}; more explicitly, a monomial is admissible if, modulo hit elements, it is not equal to a sum of monomials of smaller orders.
 The space $(Q_{5(2^{1} - 1) + 18.2^{1}}^{\otimes 5})^{\omega^{>0}}$ above is easily seen to be isomorphic to the space generated by admissible monomials of the weight vector $\omega.$

 \item[(iii)] In a given (small) degree, we first list all possible weight vectors of an admissible monomial.
-This is done by first using a criterion of Singer \cite{W.S1} on the hit monomials, and then combining with the results by Kameko \cite{M.K} and Sum \cite{N.S1} of the form "$XZ^{2^{r}}$ (or $ZY^{2^{t}}$) admissible implying $Z$ admissible, under some mild conditions".
+This is done by first using a criterion of Singer \cite{W.S1} on the hit monomials, and then combining with the results by Kameko \cite{M.K} and Sum \cite{N.S1} (see Theorems 4.2, and 4.3 in section four) of the form "$XZ^{2^{r}}$ (or $ZY^{2^{t}}$) admissible implying $Z$ admissible, under some mild conditions".

 \item[(iv)] In a given weight vector, we claim the (strict) inadmissibility of some explicit monomials.
 The proof is given for a typical monomial in each case by explicit computations.
 Finally, a direct calculation using Theorems 3.2, 3.3, and some homomorphisms in section three, we obtain a basis of $(Q_{5(2^{1} - 1) + 18.2^{1}}^{\otimes 5})^{\omega^{>0}}.$ This approach is much less computational and it can be applied for all certain degrees and all variables $m.$ Moreover, the MAGMA computer algebra \cite{Magma} has been used for verifying the results. \end{itemize} \end{rem}